-For more detailed information regarding the Project's fee structure and breakdown, please refer to Section 4 of Part B of this PDS.
+For more detailed information regarding the Project's fee structure and breakdown, please refer to Section 5 of Part B of this PDS.

-2.2 Benchmark 2: Responsible entity or related party ownership of interests in the agribusiness scheme
+(b) Benchmark 2: Responsible entity or related party ownership of interests in the agribusiness scheme Status: Satisfied

 This benchmark states that the responsible entity and its related parties should own less than 5% of the total interests in the scheme (except interests acquired through defaulting members).
-This benchmark aims to protect against the risks of responsible entity collapses in circumstances where the responsible entity is a major interest holder in the scheme.
+This benchmark aims to protect against the risks of responsible entity collapses in circumstances where the responsible entity is a major interest holder in the scheme and is unable to meet its share of any fees charged.